 Important hyperparameters

-Decision Tree-based algorithms can be complex and prone to overfitting.
-Depending on the data availability and various statistical metrics that give us an overall understanding of how the data is, it becomes important for us to do the right set of hyperparameter adjustments.
+Decision tree-based algorithms can be complex and prone to overfitting.
+Depending on the data availability and various statistical metrics that give us an overall understanding of how the data is, it becomes important for us to make the right set of hyperparameter adjustments.

-Since hyperparameter tuning/ optimization is a broad topic on its own, in the following subsections we are going to aim to get an overall understanding of some of the important hyperparameters for both XGBoost and LightGBM.
+Since hyperparameter tuning and optimization is a broad topic on its own, we aim to get an overall understanding of some of the important hyperparameters for both XGBoost and LightGBM in the following subsections.

 XGBoost parameters